AS7R0SK133SS/AS7R0SK133SS/README.md

- and the language im trying to learn is portguese and if you wnat 2 talk just give me a whisper or cuddle me (in game.) and like try 2 talk to me if i dont reply its prob becuz im offtab!! my pronouns r anything except she/her and i am a minor so please dont act weird as in flirting and/or wanting 2 meet me irl if your older then me but if you flirt with me as a joke its fine!! homeschooled.
+ and the language im trying to learn is portguese and if you wnat 2 talk just give me a whisper or cuddle me (in game.) and like try 2 talk to me if i dont reply its prob becuz im offtab!! my pronouns r anything except she/her and i am a minor so please dont act weird or s3xu4l homeschooled.

  ~~~~